mpv-player/mpv/README.md

 with FFmpeg only (subtitle formats in particular).

+## Preferred FFmpeg version

+Using the latest FFmpeg release (or FFmpeg git master) is strongly recommended.
+Older versions are unsupported, even if the build system still happens to accept them.
+The main reason mpv still builds with older FFmpeg versions is to evade arguing with people (users, distros) who insist on using older FFmpeg versions for no rational reason.

 ## Release cycle

-Every few months, a new release is cut off of the master branch and is assigned a 0.X.0 version number.
+Every other month, an arbitrary git snapshot is made, and is assigned a 0.X.0 version number.
+No further maintenance is done.

-As part of the maintenance process, minor releases are made, which are assigned 0.X.Y version numbers.
-Minor releases contain bug fixes only.
-They never merge the master branch, and no features are added to it.
-Only the latest release is maintained.

-The goal of releases is to provide stability and an unchanged base for the sake of Linux distributions.
-If you want the newest features, just use the master branch, which is stable most of the time, except sometimes, when it's not.
+The goal of releases is to make Linux distributions happy.
+Linux distributions are also expected to apply their own patches in case of bugs and security issues.

 Releases other than the latest release are unsupported and unmaintained.